Have you been injured? you may have a case.

 Injured passengers have three years after the date of a crash to file their claims for pain and suffering compensation.
 (MCL 600.5805(2))

-The amount of your bicycle accident settlement for pain and suffering compensation – as well as excess medical expenses and lost wages – will depend on how seriously you are injured, the extent of your disability and time missed from work, and on the extent of liability insurance coverage and personal assets that an at-fault driver has.
+In Michigan, if you were hit by a car while riding your bike in Michigan and you were injured, the amount offered for your bicycle accident settlement for pain and suffering compensation – as well as excess medical expenses and lost wages – will depend on how seriously you are injured, the extent of your disability and time missed from work, and on the extent of liability insurance coverage and personal assets that an at-fault driver has.
 The amount of liability insurance is often referred to as third party auto insurance, and this will include coverage for a driver who crashes into someone who is riding a bicycle.

 Generally, Michigan law requires all Michigan drivers to carry liability insurance coverage with minimum limits of $250,000 and $500,000.
 However, the law does permit drivers to purchase liability insurance with lower coverage limits of $50,000 and $100,000.